kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/managedcluster.md

     maxSize: 10
 ```

-### AKS Node Labels to an Agent Pool
+### AKS Node Labels to a Node Pool

 You can configure the `NodeLabels` value for each AKS node pool (`AzureManagedMachinePool`) that you define in your spec.

-Below an example `nodeLabels` configuration is assigned to `agentpool0`, specifying that each node in the pool will add a label `dedicated : kafka`
+Below an example `nodeLabels` configuration is assigned to `nodepool0`, specifying that each node in the pool will add a label `dedicated : kafka`

 ```
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1
 kind: AzureManagedMachinePool
 metadata:
-  name: agentpool0
+  name: nodepool0
 spec:
   mode: System
   osDiskSizeGB: 512
   sku: Standard_D2s_v3
   nodeLabels:
     dedicated: kafka
 ```

 ### AKS Node Pool MaxPods configuration

 You can configure the `MaxPods` value for each AKS node pool (`AzureManagedMachinePool`) that you define in your spec (see [here](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#configure-maximum---new-clusters) for the official AKS documentation).
 This corresponds to the kubelet `--max-pods` configuration (official kubelet configuration documentation can be found [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)).

-Below an example `maxPods` configuration is assigned to `agentpool0`, specifying that each node in the pool will enforce a maximum of 24 scheduled pods:
+Below an example `maxPods` configuration is assigned to `nodepool0`, specifying that each node in the pool will enforce a maximum of 24 scheduled pods:

 ```
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1
 kind: AzureManagedMachinePool
 metadata:
-  name: agentpool0
+  name: nodepool0
 spec:
   mode: System
   osDiskSizeGB: 30